tdg5/newrelic-python-agent-graphene-issue/README.md

 Currently, the general structure of a full stack web application is as follows:
 - A minimal python web service built with
+  - [Dependency Injector][dependency-injector-docs] for the dependency
+    injection framework.
   - [FastAPI][fastapi-docs] for the web framework
   - [hypercorn][hypercorn-docs] for the application server
   - [service_foundation][neural-magic-nm-py-toolkit-service-foundation] for